 - Clinical research, which is research that has moved to the bedside or clinic and involves patients

-Seattle Children’s is part of the Seattle Cancer Care Alliance (SCCA).
-We work closely with our SCCA partner organizations, UW Medicine and the Fred Hutchinson Cancer Research Center.
+As part of the Seattle Cancer Care Alliance (SCCA), Seattle Children's works closely with UW Medicine and the Fred Hutchinson Cancer Research Center.

 Read more about our current research and advances: